J-F-Liu/pom/doc/article.md

 ## Example JSON Parser

-Let's create a JSON parser to explain the parser combinators in more detail.
+Let me explain the parser combinators in more detail by creating a JSON parser.
 Syntax diagrams can be found on [json.org](http://www.json.org/).

 ```rust
 extern crate pom;